-- 1. Use the cursor to select the leg you want to insert the new waypoint in (the route line will change to a dotted line when the leg is selected) and press - 2.
+- Use the cursor to select the leg in which to insert the new waypoint (the route line will change to a dotted line when the leg is selected) and press - 2.
 Move the cursor to the new map position and press ...... - 3.
-If you are not inserting an existing waypoint, press to confirm the new waypoint.
+If you are not inserting an existing waypoint, press 📟 to confirm the new waypoint.